Carlos Armando Bustos

-Carlos Armando Bustos Crostelli, O.F.M.
-Cap.
-(10 January 1942 – c.
-1977), was an Argentinian member of the Order of Friars Minor Capuchin, who became a victim of that nation's dirty war during the 1970s.
+Carlos Armando Bustos Crostelli, OFMCap (10 January 1942 – c.
+1977), was an Argentine member of the Order of Friars Minor Capuchin, who became a victim of that nation's dirty war during the 1970s.
 He was arrested on the street by members of the police force on 9 April 1977, and was never seen again.

 Early life

 Bustos was born in Córdoba, Argentina, 10 January 1942.
 He entered the Franciscan novitiate on 3 March 1961 and was professed as a Capuchin friar the following year.
 Friar Carlos was ordained a Catholic priest at St. Mary of the Angels the on 2 May 1970.
 After that, along with another friar named Pedro, he went to live in the “Ciudad Oculta” sector of Villa Lugano, within Buenos Aires.